mngupark/mngupark/README.md

 </p>
 <br>
 <p align="center">
     🖐️Hi!
-My name is Mingyu Park.
-It is always exciting to talk about enormous topics in robotics!<br>
+This is Mingyu Park.
+It is always fabulous to talk about prevalent topics in robotics and AI!<br>
    My research goal is to build real-world robots that can benefit artificial general intelligence (AGI).<br>
    I'm especially interested in intelligent robots that can learn from experiences and generalize to unseen tasks.<br>
    Formally, my research interest interleaves between reinforcement learning, self-supervised learning, and foundation models.